ellis-matthew4/XDL/README.md

 NOTE: The JSON format can theoretically be used by any engine, but for now the only one I am officially writing an interpreter for is Godot.

+# Planned features for next update
+1) Complete transition to label-orientation.
+This will remove the concept of anonymous labels in favor of a strict label table in order to optimize serialization performance.
+    1) New syntax for option statements to reflect the new paradigm
+2) Expression evaluation for conditional branching
+3) New Include keyword for overwriting specific labels in the label table
+4) Optional variant string notation: $"{var}", will parse the display string into a list of strings, which will be evaluated and strung together at interpretation time.

 # IMPORTANT USAGE INFORMATION:
 XDL uses a 0.5 second Timer to prevent it from reactivating itself at the end of a dialogue.
 If you use a yield(XDL, "done") statement in Godot, you need to make sure that that statement is also on a cooldown timer!
 If you do not do this, XDL will crash.